echowarp/blender_node_editor_navigation/README.md

 * Zooming and scrolling without the gizmo does not trigger a redraw.
 Only changes in selection or moving using the minimap causes redraw.

+# Feature ideas
+* If possible, changing minimap node colors to match the colors at the top of the nodes in the view, and obey custom colors.

+* Make minimap resizable by user

+# Motivation
+I created this because I found the gizmo on the 3D view extremely helpful when using a graphics tablet, like a Wacom Intuos, but then found it extremely frustrating to navigate the node editor.
+The primary goal was just to add the scrolling by mouse drag that is possible in the 3D viewer.